 Each child MUST have an emergency sheet on file at St. Michael's Preschool.
 The form also includes a photo of your child.
 The photo is provided by St. Michael's Preschool.
-The emergency form is kept in the director's office.
+The emergency form is kept in the child's classroom.